imixs/imixs-ml/imixs-ml-workflow/README.md

 	    https://localhost:8111/api/resource/
 	</ml-config>
 	<ml-config name="locales">de_DE,en_GB</ml-config>
+	<ml-config name="options">value1=x;value2=</ml-config>

-**Note:** The mode name is mandatory.
-In case not default model is defined by the environment variable 'ML_MODEL' and not model is specified by the BPMN model, the Adapter throws an ProcessingErrorException.
+**Note:** The ml-config '*model*' is mandatory.
+In case no default model is defined by the environment variable 'ML_MODEL' and no model is specified by the BPMN model, the Adapter throws an ProcessingErrorException.

-The model name of a successful text analyses will be stored by the MLAdapter into the item 'ml.model'.
-This information is used by the ML Training Service later.
+The ml-configuration will be stored after a successful text analyses  by the MLAdapter into the item 'ml.model'.
+This information is used by the ML Training Service for later processing.

 ### Natural Language Processing (NLP)